sebyx07/fast_cuid2/README.md

 ## Performance ⚡

-FastCuid2 is implemented in C for maximum performance.
+FastCuid2 gem is implemented in C for maximum performance.
 It uses:
 - 🔒 OpenSSL's CSPRNG for secure random numbers
 - ⚙️ Optimized bit operations
 - 💾 Minimal memory allocations